buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 Alternatively, use one of [the third-party tools to manage and upload data dictionaries in bSDD](https://technical.buildingsmart.org/resources/software-implementations/?filter_5=bSDD+submit%2Fmanage&mode=any), which integrates with [the bSDD API](https://app.swaggerhub.com/apis/buildingSMART/Dictionaries/v1).

 Note: if the Management Portal shows an error at startup or you keep seeing the spinner icon, try pressing Ctrl-F5 to refresh the cookies.
 If that doesn't work, then try an "incognito" or "InPrivate" window of your browser and then navigate to the Management portal.
-If that still doesn't work, then contact us: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a>.
+If that still doesn't work, then contact us: [CONTACT FORM](https://share.hsforms.com/1RtgbtGyIQpCd7Cdwt2l67A2wx5h).

 **4. Log in**